 Did you know ALL fourth graders can get a FREE pass to visit hundreds of National Parks in America for themselves and their families??

 It’s a great deal and something worth taking advantage of and planning around when you consider the cost of visiting national parks and family vacations.
+As they say, a penny saved is a penny earned!
 This is a government program that is intended to get kids and their families to visit America’s parks, lands and waters and encourage education along the way.

-If you have a child who was in fourth grade for the 2017-2018 school year, it’s not too late to get your pass and use it this summer, but hurry, it will expire on 8/31/2018!
+If you have a child who is currently in fourth grade, it’s not too late to get your pass and use it this spring or summer, but hurry, it will expire on 8/31/2021!
 According to the website, it says that no matter where you live in the United States, there is a site you can visit within two hours of your home, so you don’t have to travel far.

-If you have a child who is going into fourth grade for the 2018-2019 school year, mark your calendar!
-You will be able to get your pass for them as of Sept 1, 2018 and you will be able to use it for a full year, until 8/31/2019!
+If you have a child who is going into fourth grade next school year, mark your calendar!
+You will be able to get your pass for them as of Sept 1st and you will be able to use it for a full year, until August 31st of the following year!

 If you have future fourth graders, it will be this same cycle every year and you can use it for multiple kids in your family.
-For instance, we have a daughter who is going into fourth grade for the 2018-2019 school year, so we can get one for her starting in September.
-Then, in two years we will have another daughter going into fourth grade so we can get another pass for her at that time.
+For instance, we used this a couple of years for our daughter who was in fourth grade when we visited Mount Rushmore and the Badlands and now we’re planning to use it again this year for our current fourth grader to visit the Grand Canyon.
 Mark your calendars for all of your kids so you don’t forget about it!

 The pass is typically good for your fourth grader (or home-school equivalent), any/all kids in your family up to age 17 and up to 3 adults!!